-The present configuration provides full redundancy since six boards are installed out of which only three are used:

-• one for the farm system that receives the data from the MVME6100 CPU with a 1000 Mbs ethernet connection.

-- one for the control of the DAQ system: a software named "Argo Run Control" written in Java language offers a GUI (Graphical User Interface) allowing a user to manage the DAQ system for configuring/controlling the apparatus and the data taking; - one for managing/archiving/transfering the data files.
+The present configuration provides full redundancy since six boards are installed out of which only three are used: one for the farm system that receives the data from the MVME6100 CPU with a 1000 Mbs ethernet connection; one for the control of the DAQ system (a software named "Argo Run Control" permits to manage the DAQ system); one for managing/archiving/transfering the data files.
+The online software is presented in [3].